zachchan105/tmewc/typescript/api-reference/classes/LedgerLiveEthereumSigner.md

 # Class: LedgerLiveEthereumSigner

 Ethereum signer extended from `ethers` Signer class.
-The main purpose of it is to allow the user to communicate with eth contracts through our tBTC SDK inside Ledger Live application, when the app is used there as a Live App.
+The main purpose of it is to allow the user to communicate with eth contracts through our tMEWC SDK inside Ledger Live application, when the app is used there as a Live App.

 ## Hierarchy